 Obviously the first group, those who keep clean driveways, has the advantage of the moral high ground while the second group is often slipping on the ice and viewing the world while sitting on their backside, having slipped and fallen on the ice.

-When we first moved to true Snowbelt country, north of Fredericton, New Brunswick, Canada, we were welcomed that first winter with twenty three feet of snow.
+When we first moved to true snowbelt country, north of Fredericton, New Brunswick, Canada, we were welcomed that first winter with twenty three feet of snow.
 There were times when over six feet of snow covered the fields.
-By necessity after clearing our sidewalk, there would be a tunnel to get into our house.
+It was only natural that after clearing our sidewalk we would walk through a near tunnel to get into our house.

 That first winter we only had a handful of cattle and kept them in a barn.
 After that first winter we had many more cattle, and they all wintered in the woods much to the amazement of Harvey and Thelma Tait.
 We had bought our farm from Harvey and Thelma, and they had carved out a piece of land in the front of the farm and had become our neighbors and in some respects our mentors.
 Harvey had farmed with horses much of his life, but I used big diesel tractors.
 However, we agreed on many things and I learned much from Harvey over the years.